-- > To keep hardware from being stolen or damaged - > To keep information from being stolen or damaged - To avoid service disruption
+- To keep hardware from being stolen or damaged - To keep information from being stolen or damaged - To avoid service disruption.

 Computer security refers to the protection of computing equipment like computers and smartphones, as well as computer networks like private and public networks, which include the entire Internet.
 The field encompasses all of the procedures and methods that secure digital equipment, information, and services against illegal access, alteration, or destruction, and is becoming increasingly important.
-It embraces unintentional or illegal access, alteration, or destruction, and is becoming reliance on computer systems.
+It embraces unintentional or illegal access, alteration, or destruction, and is becoming increasingly important in response to most societies' increasing reliance on computer systems.
 Physical security is used to prevent equipment theft, while information security is used to safeguard the data stored on that equipment.
 It is sometimes known as "cyber security" or "IT security," however these phrases do not always apply to physical security (locks and such).
 The following are some key terminologies in computer security: